Home History Albums Video Listen Whanau Korero Site

 “Charlie (Tumahai) and I made an awesome rhythm section.
 I just love the drumming

 on “Way I Am” and “Azania (Soon Come)”, really out-there stuff.
-And Charlie and Joe (Walsh)
+And Charlie and Joe

-trading riffs during the “Homegrown” solo.
-We were breaking new ground, but the critics hated it.”
+(Walsh) trading riffs during the “Homegrown” solo.
+We were breaking new ground,

 Gordon Joll on the Homegrown album, email, 2008